inkyblackness/ss-specs/media/moviResources.md

 First 4 bytes are uint32 bit field which follow structure:

-    bits  00-23  24  time       Fixed point timestamp from movie start (in seconds) bits  24-26   3  played     Has this chunk been clocked out? bits  27-31   4  flags      Chunk type specific flags bits  32-32   1  chunkType  Chunk type (see below)
+    bits  00-23  24  time       Fixed point timestamp from movie start (in seconds) bits  24-26   3  played     Has this chunk been clocked out?
+(Used by engine internally) bits  27-30   4  flags      Chunk type specific flags bits  31-31   1  chunkType  Chunk type (see below)

-> In Mac OS port of System Shock these bit fields are reversed due big-endianness - don't be confused!

-Chunk specific flags may be:
+**Chunk type specific flags** may be:

 For Video chunk type (0x01 MOVIE_CHUNK_VIDEO)